rogerioflh/STMA/README.md

 * Equipment Inventory Management: Tracking and managing sports equipment;

-In this functionality we will use the **inventory class**, where we will have the attributes object type, sector, responsible team, registration date, date of last use; In addition to the methods register new object, check availability and request object;
+In this functionality we will use the **inventory class**, where we will have the attributes id, object type, sector, responsible team, registration date, date of last use; In addition to the methods register new object, check availability and request object;

 * Training Schedule Management: Organizing and managing training sessions;